This is from a Bowhead whale (Alaska) and is about twelve feet long. It was harvested as part of the native Alaskan subsistence whale hunt.

 Southern elephant seals are larger than their northern cousins.
 Bulls can weigh in at 8000 pounds and be as long as five meters vs. about 6000 pounds and four meters in the north.
 Males and females are sexually dimorphic by size.
 Males are typically five to six times heavier than females.
 Their primary food source is squid.
 The can dive very deep to feed, off the coast of Tierra del Fuego a bull was documented diving more than a mile down.

 Fin Whales are the second largest whale next to the Blue.
-Adults in the Southern Hemisphere are a bit smaller than their northern cousins but adults are still are a respectable 70 feet long and weigh in at 70 tons.
+Adults in the Southern Hemisphere are a bit smaller than their northern cousins but adults are still a respectable 70 feet long and weigh in at 70 tons.
 We were treated to a group of between 50 and 100 animals feeding.

 All the areas we visited had large numbers of seabirds.
 We photographed shags (a type of cormorant), petrels (named after St. Peter because they look like they walk on water as they take off), albatross, skuas and gulls.
-On South Georgia and particularly on the Falklands, we were able to photograph several species of raptors and passerine birds.
+On South Georgia and particularly on the Falklands, we were able to photograph several species of raptors, waterfowl, and passerine birds.

 The Dragon's Teeth on Astrolabe Island, Antarctica